singlestore-labs/singlestoredb-python/docs/src/api.rst

 `DB-API <https://peps.python.org/pep-0249/>`_ compliant parameters, or a connection string in the form of a URL.

+The :func:`create_engine` function is used with the SQLAlchemy package to create an SQLAlchemy engine for SingleStoreDB connections.
+This is primarily for use in environments where the connection parameters are stored in environment variables so that you can create SingleStoreDB connections without specifying any parameters in the code itself.

 .. autosummary::
    :toctree: generated/

    connect
+   create_engine

 Connection